pentagramswheel/libra/README.md

 5. `List<DraftPlayer> regularPlayers` - The non-captain players of the draft.
 6. `List<DraftPlayer> team1` - The first team of the draft.
 7. `List<DraftPlayer> team2` - The second team of the draft.
+8. `int MAX_SCORE` - The maximum score for a draft.
-8. `int scoreTeam1` - The `team1`'s scoreboard of the draft.
+9. `int scoreTeam1` - The `team1`'s scoreboard of the draft.
-9. `int scoreTeam2` - The `team2`'s scoreboard of the draft.
+10. `int scoreTeam2` - The `team2`'s scoreboard of the draft.
-10. `List<String> endButtonClicked` - The players who have clicked the "End Draft" button consecutively.
+11. `List<String> endButtonClicked` - The players who have clicked the "End Draft" button consecutively.
-11. `int NUM_PLAYERS_TO_END_DRAFT` - The number of players required to formally end the draft.
+12. `int NUM_PLAYERS_TO_END_DRAFT` - The number of players required to formally end the draft.

 ----